Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 Over the years, Black Friday sales trends have undergone a dramatic transformation, shifting from primarily in-store purchases to a focus on online shopping.

 Initially, physical stores were bustling with shoppers during the Black Friday season, drawn in by enticing deals and discounts.
-However, the rise of e-commerce has reshaped the landscape entirely.
+However, the rise of e-commerce has completely reshaped the landscape.

 - In the early 2000s, in-store purchases were predominant, with brick-and-mortar locations accounting for nearly 90% of Black Friday sales.